dizukl/UKL-DIZApps/README.md

 ### Running on Windows
 #### Simple Startup
-From the folder you unpacked the archive file just start the **DizApp01.exe** file.
+From the folder you unpacked the archive to just start the **DizApp01.exe** file.
 See below for the configuration opportunities.

 The DizApp01.exe file is a Windows console app that starts all components needed, including the Python environment and the Nginx server bundled here.